Open-Source-Autonomous-Boat/GPS-Tools-Library/README.md

 # GPSTools

-GPSTools is an arduino library that provides easy GPS calculations.
+GPSTools is an arduino library that provides easy GPS and heading calculations.

 ## Functions: